brightzheng100/kubernetes-the-kubeadm-way/docs/04-init-join-controllers.md

 ```

 > Notes:
-> 1. don't try to **hack** into this cluster as it's been shutdown immediately after this tutorial.
+> 1. don't try to **hack** into this cluster as it's been shutdown immediately after this tutorial;
-> 2. use `sudo kubeadm reset --cri-socket="/var/run/crio/crio.sock"` to reset it if you want to do it again after fixes.
+> 2. use `sudo kubeadm reset --cri-socket="/var/run/crio/crio.sock"` to reset it if you want to do it again after fixes;
+> 3. refer to [here](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/control-plane-flags/) if you want to customize `APIServer flags` and/or `ControllerManager flags` where are the right place to enable/disable features.

 ### Post Actions